Molecular-Nanophotonics/Building-pip-Packages/Python-Package-Index.md

-# Upload Python Package to the Python Package Index
+# Uploads to Python Package Index

 This tutorial shows how to build a Python pip package and how to upload it to the Python Package Index, e.g., https://pypi.org.